Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/StateMachines/State.md

 </details>

 ## State Objects
-State objects are a specific state that a FSM layer can be in.
-They can be created the same way as any scriptable object, and are located under the FSM section of the create menu.

-State objects handle control flow by propogating events and transitioning themselves to other states in response to certain events.

-An event is propogated when it's invoked from the FSM, and thus registers on an event listener.
-However, when an event is not propogated, it either gets added to a queue, or gets propogated down, where the child state gets updated with the event.
-If after passing through every state later, it's still not responded to, it will be ignored.

-After creating one, there are a few options that needs to be set before it can be used,
+State objects are scriptable objects and represent individual states a ```StateLayerObject``` can be in.
+They are just data containers, used by ```StateLayerObject```s to transition states and invoke events.

+For more information on Events, see the ```Events``` and ```Invoking Events``` sub-sections in the ```Event Bus``` section.
+{: .text-grey-dk-000}
+{: .fs-3 }

+To create one, navigate to Assets > FSM > State Object

 ### On State Enter / On State Exit
-The on state enter/exit fields determine what events will be propogated when the state is transitioned to or away from.
+The on state enter/exit fields determine what events will be invoked when the state is transitioned to or away from.

-### State Actions
+### State Events
+The state events determine what events this state will respond to.
+If the ```StateLayerObject``` this state is attached to gets an ```UpdateState``` call with one of the events in this list, that event will be invoked by the  ```StateLayerObject```.

-The state actions determine what events will be propogated by this state.
-Furthermore, there's an option to translate an event to another.
-So if you had a state that translated the run event to a jump event, the jump event will be propogated when the FSM is updated with the run event.
+Furthermore, there's an option to translate a state event to another event.
+So if you had a state that translated the run event to a jump event, the jump event will be invoked when the ```StateLayerObject``` gets an ```UpdateState``` call with the run event.

 ### State Transitions
 State transitions define when the state will transition to another and what it will transition to.
-It is a list of event-state pairs, where each event corresponds to a state to transition to.
-For instance, if there was an entry on the transitions list where the event was run and the state was running.
-If the state got updated with the run event, it will transition to the running state.
+It is a list of event-state pairs, where each event corresponds to a state.

 ### State Child
-The state child is the state layer below this state.
-This is used to delegate events downwards.
+The state child is the ```StateLayerObject``` below this state.
+This is used to delegate ```UpdateState``` calls downwards.

 ---